Ffarzan11/Recipe/README.md

 ### 2. Screen Archetypes

 - [ ] [list first screen here]
-* Browse page
+* Browse page to view the recipes
+* Favorites page to view the recipes marked as favorite
+* New recipe page to add nee recipes
-* The page contains images of the recipes along with names
+* Catagories page containing different categories of recipes organized in forms of blocks

 [list second screen here]
 * [list associated required story here]